The 9/11 Remembered Team

 Cyndi Rudder- RN, BSN

-Born is St. Louis, Missouri, Cyndi Rudder brings a full array of expertise to the team.
+Born is St. Louis, Missouri, Cyndi brings a full array of expertise to the team.
 She was a First Responder to the Oklahoma bombing in 1995.
 She has a background as a Police Officer, Firefighter, Paramedic and Registered Nurse.
 She also was a Police/EMS/ Fire Dispatcher, and holds a FCC license in Communication.
 She taught EMS, BLS and CPR classes to help others when a tragedy happens.
 With this background, it allowed her to volunteer with the Red Cross on many types of disasters.
 She spear headed collections for 911, not just for the families, but also worked closely with the Humane Society to get items needed for animals that were hurt or displaced by tragedies.
+A rescue close to her heart is Stray Rescue of St. Louis, https://www.strayrescue.org.
+This Rescue has had numerous animals that have been rehabilitated, trained and became working animals for various organizations, and people.
 She spends her time now, also volunteering with the Red Cross, whether working blood drives, sandbagging or being a First Responder.
-She organizes groups together to make sure fallen soldiers are welcomed home properly at the airport, or on their journey home.
-It is her passion to keep the memory of all those that lost their lives on 9-11-2001, and to help educate others on what happened on that day, and what continues to happen to those First Responders today.
+She organizes groups together to make sure fallen soldiers are welcomed home properly at the airport, for on their journey home.
+She has done numerous fundraisers to help fallen first responders, and contributes the money to https://backstoppers.org , an organization close to her heart.
+It is her passion to keep the memory of all those that lost their lives on 9-11-2001, and to help educate others on what happened on that day, and what continues to happen to those First Responders today, that sacrificed their lives, so others may be saved.

 GOFUNDME: 9/11 REMEMBERED